boazsegev/plezi/README.md

     require 'plezi'

+    # define a named host.
     host 'localhost', alias: 'localhost2', public: File.join('my', 'public', 'folder')

+    shared_route '/shared' do |req, res|
+        res << "shared by all existing hosts.... but the default host doesn't exist yet, so we're only on localhost and localhost2." end

+    # define a default (catch-all) host.
+    host

     shared_route '/humans.txt' do |req, res|
-        res << "we are people - shared by all routes." end
+        res << "we are people - we're in every existing hosts." end

-    host

     route('*') do |req, res|
         res << "this is a 'catch-all' host. you got here by putting in the IP adderess." end

+    # get's the existing named host
     host 'localhost'

     route('*') do |req, res|